Kirat6098/PracRepo/Readme.md

 * RandomForestClassifier
 * GradientBoostingClassifier
 * AdaBoostClassifier
-* VotingClassifier
 * BaggingClassifier

 ### Contributors
-Mankirat.S
+Mankirat Singh

-<u>Feel free to contribute to the project by opening issues, suggesting improvements, or submitting pull requests.<u>
+Feel free to contribute to the project by opening issues, suggesting improvements, or submitting pull requests.